 Sustainability is of equal concern to us as efficiency.
-In addition to sugar, our mills co-produce approximately 120,000 tonnes of molasses each year.
+In addition to sugar, our plants co-produce approximately 120,000 tonnes of molasses each year.
 We have also pioneered the production of dry pulps and currently produce around 130,000 tonnes of pellets a year.

-In 2018, Sucden entered into an ISO 14001 (Environmental Management System) certification process for all three sugar beet mills.
-To date, the Atmis-Sakhar plant achieved this certification and we expect the other two sugar mills to be certified by 2020.
+In 2018, Sucden entered into an ISO 14001 (Environmental Management System) certification process for its sugar beet plants.
+To date, the Atmis-Sakhar plant achieved this certification and we expect the Dobrinsky and the Tbilisky plants to be certified by 2020.